 - The IKI project has been presented at two webinars related to mangroves ecosystems, hosted by partners during International Mangrove Day (26 July 2020) (>500 participants).

 - CI hosted a webinar with Universitas Papua (UNIPA) on 12 Aug.
 2020 to discuss challenges, potential benefits and solutions for mangrove conservation in West Papua.
 (98 participants).

 - The IKI project was introduced to the Indonesian youth as part of CI’s project to support the country’s mitigation and adaptation efforts.
-His was done during a Training of Trainers event for 120 people who are part of ‘Pepelingasih’, a group of youth from across Indonesia, formed by the Ministry of Youth and Sports to strengthen youth’s leaderships on environmental issues and broadcasted on the Ministry’s YouTube channel (14K subscribers & 726 views).
+His was done during a Training of Trainers event for 120 people.
+The event was broadcasted on the Ministry’s YouTube channel (14K subscribers & 726 views).